 Thanks to the Center for Advanced Spatial Technolgies (CAST), and King Fahd Center for Middle East Studies and the Department of Anthropology, University of Arkansas for financial and material support of our 2012 field season.

-We are greatly indebted to Alison South for her ongoing logistical support, advice and access to unpublished materials from her work at Kalavasos-Ayios Dhimitrios.
+We are greatly indebted to Alison South and Ian Todd for their ongoing logistical support, advice and access to unpublished materials from her work at Kalavasos-Ayios Dhimitrios.

 We are grateful to Gerald Cadogan, excavator of Maroni-Vournes for his support of our work there.